hermezHK/holbertonschool-shell-scripting/permissions/README.md

 [9-John_Doe](./9-John_Doe) - Write a script that sets the mode of the file hello to this:
 -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
 The file hello will be in the working directory
 You are not allowed to use commas for this script.

+[10-mirror_permissions](./10-mirror_permissions) - Write a script that sets the mode of the file hello the same as olleh’s mode.
+The file hello will be in the working directory
+The file olleh will be in the working directory
+Note: the mode of olleh will not always be 664.
+Make sure your script works for any mode.